 Sources of CO include home heating sources, gas stoves, kerosene heaters, the back of pickup trucks, houseboats, and charcoal grill use without proper ventilation.
 Never use a grill or hibachi in a confined space such as a tent-this may lead to unintentional and possibly fatal carbon monoxide poisoning.

-If you think someone has been exposed to a potential poison, remain calm and call the poison control center immediately.
-The toll-free number is 800-222-1222.
+If you think someone has been exposed to a potential poison, remain calm and call the Poison Control Center at 800-222-1222.
 Poison control centers provide treatment advice 24 hours a day, 7 days a week by registered pharmacists and/or nurses certified in poison information.